Requirements for Guild Consignment:

 - You are selling honey that your bees have made.
 No reselling.

 - Your honey was extracted and bottled in a certified honey kitchen or other approved facility.
-We do require documentation.
-Our honey kitchen at Awbury is an approved facility.
 More on state regulations here.

 - Your label conforms to state labeling guidelines.